 Above all else yes you do need to get vaccinated for some diseases before you travel to Uganda for example, without a Yellow Fever Vaccination certificate you cannot get a visa.
 On top of that, it is additionally advisable that you get immunizations for other diseases like Hepatitis, Typhoid, and Rabies although it’s not compulsory.

-Among the risks you will have to face when you planning to travel to Uganda is malaria because malaria is common throughout the country due to the warm tropical climate of the country which harbor mosquitoes and in an addition to the several swamp areas, trees, and water ponds which acts as the breeding ground for the mosquitoes which cause malaria.
+Among the risks you will have to face when you planning a Uganda safari is malaria because malaria is common throughout the country due to the warm tropical climate of the country which harbor mosquitoes and in an addition to the several swamp areas, trees, and water ponds which acts as the breeding ground for the mosquitoes which cause malaria.
 So when planning to visit Uganda be away from mosquitoes and it’s highly recommended that you take malaria medications, and also take proper avoidance measures like carrying insect repellent, wearing long sleeves and pants in the evening hours when mosquitoes are most active.

 5. Safety of the country